-Well damn, this wasn’t going well.
-“Yes, but I thought since you really like to bottom— your shirt and all— you could tell me what you like in a top.
+Well, damn, this wasn’t going well.
+“Yes, but I thought since you really like to bottom—your shirt and all—you could tell me what you like in a top.
 My experience isn’t all that, uh—all that.”
-His ears were burning.
+His ears burned.
 Maybe running away and never coming back to the coffee shop would be good.

 “But you wouldn’t want me to show you?”